A-Vaibhav/Aws-Lambda-Serverless/s3-thumbnail-generator/Readme.md

-# Service that (Creates thumbnail when uploaded an Png file in the S3 Bucket) using Serverless
+# Serverless Service that (Creates thumbnail when uploaded an Png file in the S3 Bucket)

 ## Prerequisite :
 1. Node and Npm